Keeper-Security/Commander/README.md

 There are hundreds of possible report variations.
 If you have any questions, please contact us at commander@keepersecurity.com.

-### Event Logging
+### Event Logging to SIEM

+Commander supports integration with popular SIEM solutions such as Splunk, Sumo and general Syslog format.
+For more general reporting of events, we recommend using the ```audit-report``` command.
+For pushes of event data into on-prem SIEM, the ```audit-log``` command is a good choice because it automatically tracks the last event exported and only sends incremental updates.
 The list of over 100 event types is documented in our Enterprise Guide:

 [https://docs.keeper.io/enterprise-guide/event-reporting](https://docs.keeper.io/enterprise-guide/event-reporting)

+Using Commander for SIEM integration works well in an on-prem environment where the HTTP event collector is only available within your network.
+The Keeper Admin Console versino 13.3+ is capable of integrating our backend event data into your SIEM solution but it requires that you are utilizing a cloud-based SIEM solution.
+If you need assistance in integrating Keeper into your SIEM solution without Commander, please contact our business support team at business.support@keepersecurity.com.

 **Export of Event Logs in Syslog Format**